 Types of Hydroponic Systems

-Types of hydroponic systems are discussed in depth in our article Types of Hydroponic Systems
+We discuss the Types of hydroponic systems in depth in our article Types of Hydroponic Systems

 Environment, Management & Controls

 Simple rules apply to most grow environments, (in this article we assume you know that your plants need water, light, air & nutrients)

 Whether you have a grow room, grow tent or polytunnel in which you grow your plants, one would want the entire air volume to be exchanged at least once per minute.
 This will ensure that stale warm air as well as the air depleted of CO2, can be exchanged with fresh CO2 rich air for your plants to process into oxygen.
 Around the coastal areas in South Africa we have a CO2 count of approximately 400ppm (at time of writing - this gradually increases due to global warming), generally speaking many plants can tolerate CO2 levels of about 1500ppm dependant on species/variety, increased CO2 has a steroid-like effect on the plants enhancing their abilities for light collection, nutrient uptake which in turn leads to maximum yields.
 CO2 is covered in our article How to Increase your indoor yield with CO2

 Timers are usually an essential part of the grow and are normally used to turn grow lights and water pumps, on and off, if applicable.
 Usually, the only things that would be placed on a timer in the grow would be your plant lighting and water pumps.
 Everything else, in our opinion and based on a basic grow room, should remain on at all times.
 Fans don't get turned off at night, what one should realise is that the plants transpire at during their night cycle while they are sleeping.
 Excessive moisture if not maintained can lead to moulding & fungal deceases which can cause bud rot in flowering plants.
 We'll cover timing for grow lights below.